 Psychologists are experts in human behaviour, using science-based methods to study the factors that influence the way we think, feel, learn and behave.
-They work in a variety of settings and deal with everything from depression, anxiety and eating disorders to relationship problems and personal growth.
+They work in a variety of settings and deal with everything from depression, anxiety, stress, addiction and eating disorders to relationship problems and personal growth.

 Clinical Psychologist and Psychoanalytic Psychotherapist, Mee Hee Douglas is specialist in child and adolescent psychotherapy, Gestalt Therapy, and Psychoanalytic Psychotherapy with a strong interest in DMM Attachment informed therapy.

-Psychologist Elizabeth Margules has a passion for working with young people, children & families and specialises in the use of narrative therapy, cognitive behaviour therapy and counselling to address a host of issues including anxiety, depression, trauma, mental health and social issues.
+Psychologist Elizabeth Margules has a passion for working with young people, children and families and specialises in the use of narrative therapy, cognitive behaviour therapy and counselling to address a host of issues including anxiety, depression, trauma, mental health and social issues.

 How Can our Psychology services Help You?